pooja-bhavani/CKA/Modules/module1 .md

 ## Kubernetes v1.34 support advanced features
 - Provides **Dynamic Resource Allocation** for GPUs, TPUs, NICs, etc
 - **Delayed Job Pod Replacement** -  This policy only creates replacement pods when the original pod is completely terminated
+- **Security Tokens** - kubelet can use short-lived, audience-bound ServiceAccount tokens that are automatically rotated
 - **Pod-Level Resources** - enable containers to share CPU and memory from a common pod allocation
-- **Job Success Policy** - allows jobs to succeed when a subset of pods complete successfully.
+- **Job Success Policy** - allows jobs to succeed when a subset of pods complete successfully